HMAS Rushcutter (M 80)

-HMAS Rushcutter (M 80) was one of two Bay class minehunters built for the Royal Australian Navy by Carrington Slipways at its Ramsay Fibreglass facility in Tomago, New South Wales.
-She was launched on 8 May 1986 and commissioned on 1 November 1986.
-She was decommissioned on 14 August 2001.
-She and sister ship were sold in 2002 for service in the Persian Gulf.
-At some point before 2013, the vessel ended up in private hands in Rozelle Bay.
+HMAS Rushcutter (M 80) was one of two Bay class minehunters built for the Royal Australian Navy by Carrington Slipways at its Ramsay Fibreglass facility in Tomago.
+It was launched on 8 May 1986 and commissioned on 1 November 1986.
+It was decommissioned on 14 August 2001.

+It and sister ship were sold in 2002 for service in the Persian Gulf.
+By 2013, it had been sold and returned to Sydney, being laid up in Rozelle Bay.
+By 2017 it was laid up in Botany Bay.